-However, this configuration file can be you can modified to any needs, including new settings or subsettings and their values.
 If you want to distribute a unified settings.yml file you can use the conan config install command.

-Note: The settings.yml file is not perfect nor definitive and surely incomplete.
-Please share any suggestion in the Conan issue tracker with any missing settings and values that could make sense for other users.
+Note: The settings.yml file is not perfect nor definitive, surely incomplete.
+Please send us any suggestion (or better yet, a PR) with settings and values that could make sense for other users.